Beats Studio Buds+ review: Broad appeal

 - IPX4 rated

-While the Beats Studio Buds+ might look similar on the outside, Beats says that 95% of the internals are brand new - with a focus on delivering better noise cancelling, better voice performance and improved battery life.
+While the Beats Studio Buds+ might look similar on the outside, Beats says that 95 per cent of the internals are brand new - with a focus on delivering better noise cancelling, better voice performance and improved battery life.

 The acoustic architecture has been completely redesigned from the ground up, with a new venting system across both front and rear acoustic chambers to improve airflow.